Last updated: 11/21/22

 What age group should my daughter tryout for?

 We encourage parents to have their athletes tryout for the age level for which they are eligible.
-You can use this Age Calculator on the AZ Region website to determine the eligible age level based on the athlete’s birthdate.
+You can use this Age Calculator on the AZ Region website to determine their age group based on the athlete’s birthdate.

 Will all teams participate in the Arizona National Qualifier Tournament?

-All our 15U-18U Platinum teams (and selected others) will compete in the AZ National Qualifier (NQ) for a bid to represent Arizona at the USAV GJNC.
-This is not the only NQ these teams will compete in throughout the season, but this tournament is specific to only the teams in our AZ Region.
+All our 12U-18U National teams, with the exception of 11Platinum, will compete in the AZ National Qualifier (NQ) for a bid to represent Arizona at the USAV GJNC.
+This is not the only NQ these teams will compete in throughout the season, but this tournament is specific to the teams in our AZ Region.

 Does Club One help athletes through the college recruiting process?

 Yes—this is a significant activity for our athletes and we will partner with each of them to help achieve their goals.
-Every Club One athlete with the desire to compete at the college level has gone on to achieve that goal.
+Every Club One athlete with the desire to compete at the college level has gone on to achieve that goal!
 Some of the tools we prove our 15U-18U National teams include upgraded University Athlete functionality as well as Hudl Assist video analysis tools to make capturing athlete video content simple.
+Our Recruiting Coordinator, Macey Donathan, will work with all our 15U-18U National team players throughout the season and walk them through the process.

 Check out our Alumni page to see where our athletes have gone on to play over the years, and follow our Club One Alumni News updates on the blog during the college season!